KopfdesDaemons/odt-templater/README.md

 # Odt-templater

-A simple templating engine for OpenDocument Text (.odt) files.
+A simple templating engine for OpenDocument Text (.odt) files that can be used in Node.js and in the browser.

 - Replaces placeholders in the ODT content with their corresponding values.